Parental Addiction and Child Custody

 Can Child Protective Services Take My Child Away?

-While not every child, whose parent or caregiver misuses substances, experiences abuse or neglect, they are at an increased risk.8 In fact, a parent who abuses alcohol or drugs is considered a serious risk for child safety.
+While not every child, whose parent or caregiver misuses substances, experiences abuse or neglect, they are at an increased risk.8 In fact, a parent who misuses alcohol or drugs is considered a serious risk for child safety.
 Therefore, a child welfare worker might deem it best to place the child in foster care.8

-According to the Adoption and Safe Families Act, a child placed in foster care will need a permanency plan within 12 months.8 Maintaining the family unit is one of the guiding principles in determining what’s in the child’s best interest, so removing a child isn’t preferred.2 It’s important to note that although courts work hard to keep children with their families, a parent may forfeit their parental rights if they refuse substance abuse treatment.2,8
+According to the Adoption and Safe Families Act, a child placed in foster care will need a permanency plan within 12 months.8 Maintaining the family unit is one of the guiding principles in determining what’s in the child’s best interest, so removing a child isn’t preferred.2 It’s important to note that although courts work hard to keep children with their families, a parent may forfeit their parental rights if they refuse substance use treatment.2,8

-How Long Does Rehab Last?
+How Long Does Drug and Alcohol Rehab Last?

-Treatment length varies depending on your needs, the treatment type, and your progress.13 Outpatient programs allow individuals to come to the rehab facility to participate in therapies and counseling but return to work or home after.13 This option can be helpful for parents attending rehab with a child, allowing the parent to continue to share in child care responsibilities while also receiving the help that they need.
+Outpatient programs allow individuals to come to the rehab facility to participate in therapies and counseling but return to work or home after.13 This option can be helpful for parents attending rehab with a child, allowing the parent to continue to share in child care responsibilities while also receiving the help that they need.

-For others, inpatient addiction treatment, where treatment takes place at a live-in, residential facility with 24/7 care, might be the best option for long term recovery.
+For others, inpatient addiction treatment, where treatment takes place at a live-in, residential facility with 24/7 care, might be the best option for long-term recovery.
 Inpatient rehab can range from a couple weeks to a month or more.
 In this instance, children may stay with a spouse, partner, or relative.
 Or child welfare workers might put the child or children in foster care if there’s no other trusted, safe option.

 There’s no one-size-fits-all treatment plan.
 Instead, effective treatment needs to be customized for the individual and their circumstances.13 Some factors that may affect the duration of treatment include:14,15